Floydscharm/project/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Overview
-* In The Landing Page, the user will be able to know about us, the new syllebus offered by MAKAUT and can get started with our website
-* after clicking the get started button, user can get easy navigation through streams and semesters for quick access to relevant materials.
-* Then they can access to an extensive collection of question papers and study notes from various streams.
 ## What's next for our project

 *Enhanced User Experience: We're dedicated to refining our platform's user interface and navigation, making it even more intuitive and user-friendly.